Definition and Types of Adjective | Parts of Speech

 • What foolishness!

-Like above types of adjectives; Adjectives are also categorized into three degrees of comparison.
-Changed in form very often to denote comparison.
+Adjectives are changed in form very often to denote comparison.
 The degree to which an adjective changes, determines its degree.
-These degrees are called Degrees of Comparison.
+These degrees are called degrees of comparison.

 An adjective with a positive degree is an adjective in its simple and original form.
 There is no comparison going on with anything.
 It just lets it known that some quality exists in something or someone.
 Look at the following examples.